-Reserves and Resources estimates
+Reserves and resources estimates

 There are numerous uncertainties inherent in estimating reserves and resources and cash flows to be derived therefrom, including many factors beyond the control of the Company.
-The Company prepares these reserve and resource estimates using various factors and assumptions, including historical production in the area compared with production rates from analogous producing areas; initial production rates; production decline rates; ultimate recovery of reserves; success of future development activities; timing and amount of capital expenditures; marketability of production; royalty rates, effects of regulations by government agencies (including levies imposed over the life of the reserves); and future operating costs (all of which could materially vary from actual results).
+The Company prepares these reserves and resources estimates using various factors and assumptions, including historical production in the area compared with production rates from analogous producing areas; initial production rates; production decline rates; ultimate recovery of reserves; success of future development activities; timing and amount of capital expenditures; marketability of production; royalty rates, effects of regulations by government agencies (including levies imposed over the life of the reserves); and future operating costs (all of which could materially vary from actual results).

-Some of these assumptions are inherently subjective, and the accuracy of the Company's reserve and/or resource estimates relies in part on the ability of its management team, engineers and other advisors to make accurate assumptions.
+Some of these assumptions are inherently subjective, and the accuracy of the Company's reserves and resources estimates relies in part on the ability of its management team, engineers and other advisors to make accurate assumptions.
 Economic factors beyond the Company's control, such as oil prices, interest rates and exchange rates, will also impact the value of its reserves and resources.
-As a result, the Company's reserve and resource estimates will be inherently imprecise.
+As a result, the Company's reserves and resources estimates will be inherently imprecise.
 The reserves and resources disclosed by the Company should not be interpreted as assurances of property life or of the profitability of current or future operations.
 Actual future production; oil and natural gas prices; revenues, taxes; development expenditures; operating expenses and quantities of recoverable oil and gas reserves may vary substantially from those the Company estimates.
-If actual production results vary substantially from the Company's estimates, this could materially reduce its revenues and result in the impairment of its oil and natural gas interests.
+If actual production results vary substantially from the Company's revenues and resource its revenues and resource its revenues and result in the impairment of its oil and natural gas interests.

-Exploration Commitments
+Exploration commitments

 Government contracts such as exploration and production agreements require that minimum investments be made as a condition to maintaining the rights under the agreements.
-As of December 31, 2020, the Company has certain minimum work program commitments for 2021 and beyond.
+As of December 31, 2021, the Company has certain minimum work program commitments for 2022 and beyond.
 If the Company fails to satisfy the minimum investments required by its exploration and production agreements, the Company could be subject to significant monetary penalties of up to 100% of the minimum work program commitment, among other penalties or sanctions (including forfeiture of a block) which could have a material adverse effect on the Company's business, financial condition and results of operations.

-Transportation costs
+Transportation and distribution costs

-To sell the oil and natural gas that the Company is able to produce, it must make arrangements for dilution, transportation and storage of oil and gas to deliver to the market.
-The industry depends on trucking, pipeline facilities, and barge transportation to deliver shipments, and transportation costs are a significant component of the total cost of supplying oil and natural gas to the market.
-Disruptions of these transportation services because of weather-related problems, strikes, lockouts, delays, terrorist acts or other events could temporarily impair the ability to supply oil and natural gas to customers and may result in lost sales.
+To sell the oil and natural gas that the Company is able to produce, it must make arrangements for transportation, storage and distribution to the market.
+The industry depends on rail, trucking, ocean-going vessels, pipeline facilities, ports, and barge transportation to deliver shipments, and transportation costs are a significant component of the total cost of supplying oil and natural gas to the market.
+Disruptions of these transportation services because of weather-related problems, strikes, lockouts, delays, terrorist acts or other events could temporarily impair, and have in the past temporarily impaired, its ability to supply oil and natural gas to the Company's customers and may result in lost sales.
+In addition, increases in transportation costs, or changes in transportation costs for oil and natural gas produced by competitors, could adversely affect the Company's profitability.
+To the extent such increases are sustained, the Company could experience losses and may decide to discontinue certain operations, forcing the Company to incur closures and/or care and maintenance costs, as the case may be.
+Additionally, lack of access to transportation may hinder the expansion of production at some of the Company's properties and the Company may be required to use more expensive transportation alternatives.